Dhruv-A/me/set9/readme.md

 This week I worked on the data project.
 I want to compare the data insights I am seeing to the CPI and found a statistical dataset on that.
 Will be interesting to present this.

+Deciding to use Polars instead of Pandas turned out to be a great choice.
+Although I haven't used it before, it is so much more intuitive and also become more widely used.
+It is easy to pick up and dataframes can be converted back to pandas dataframes with the to_pandas method which is assuring that if there are any drawbacks I can fall back to pandas.